mawinkler/smartcheck-ecr-reporter/README.md

 ```

 A couple of lists are created:
-* Findings by ECR
+* Findings by Clair
 * Findings by Smart Check
-* Additional Findings by ECR
+* Additional Findings by Clair
 * Additional Findings by Smart Check
-* Intersection of ECR and Smart Check
+* Intersection of Clair and Smart Check

 ## Requirements
 * Python3